apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 It is a dependency for the service app (see app/Dockerfile).

-### Starting Services
+## Starting Services

-Start both services in one step
+Start both services in one step (add -d for detached mode)

     docker-compose up